HumaIlyas/Project-1/README.md

 ## Website owner goals
 The main goals of the website owner are:
 * To teach users specific body and mind self-improvement techniques.
-* To provide a website to show benefits and techniques of yoga for body and mind self-improvement.
+* To provide a website to show benefits & techniques of yoga for body and mind self-improvement.
 * To provide the information about the provisions and opportunities for yoga learners at Delft Body & Mind Center.
 * To invite yoga learners for different types of yoga lessons and classes.
 * To provide the possibility of socialization for yoga learners.